puppetlabs/puppet-docs/source/pe/3.2/console_classes_groups.markdown

     * Hashes (e.g., `{'a'=>1}`
     * Arrays (e.g., [1,2.3]

 Any data type not recognized as a boolean, number, hash or array will be treated as a string.
+Hashes and arrays are expressed using Ruby-style syntax.

 ### Editing Groups on Nodes